groff_out(5) — Linux manual page

 following discussion, the term command refers to this device-

-independent output language, never to the groff(7) language
+independent output language, never to the language intended for

-commands comprise several categories: glyph output; font, color,
+comprise several categories: glyph output; font, color, and text

-and text size selection; motion of the printing position; page
+size selection; motion of the drawing position; page advancement;

-commands, a catch-all for other operations.
-The last includes
+catch-all for other operations.
+The last includes directives to

-directives to start and stop output, identify the intended output
+start and stop output, identify the intended output device, and

 Background